ogcio/ogcio-ds/govie-frontend/package/README.md

-# GOV.UK Frontend
+# GOV.IE Frontend

-GOV.UK Frontend contains the code you need to start building a user interface for government platforms and services.
+GOV.IE Frontend contains the code you need to start building a user interface for government platforms and services.

-See live examples of GOV.UK Frontend components, and guidance on when to use them in your service, in the [GOV.UK Design System](https://www.gov.uk/design-system).
+See live examples of GOV.IE Frontend components, and guidance on when to use them in your service, in the [GOV.UK Design System](https://www.gov.uk/design-system).

 ## Contact the team

-GOV.UK Frontend is maintained by a team at Government Digital Service.
-If you want to know more about GOV.UK Frontend, please email the [Design System team](mailto:govuk-design-system-support@digital.cabinet-office.gov.uk) or get in touch with them on [Slack](https://ukgovernmentdigital.slack.com/messages/govuk-design-system).
+GOV.IE Frontend is maintained by a team at Government Digital Service.
+If you want to know more about GOV.IE Frontend, please email the [Design System team](mailto:govuk-design-system-support@digital.cabinet-office.gov.uk) or get in touch with them on [Slack](https://ukgovernmentdigital.slack.com/messages/govuk-design-system).

 ## Quick start

-There are 2 ways to start using GOV.UK Frontend in your app.
+There are 2 ways to start using GOV.IE Frontend in your app.

 Once installed, you will be able to use the code from the examples in the [GOV.UK Design System](https://www.gov.uk/design-system) in your service.

 ### 1. Install with npm (recommended)

-We recommend [installing GOV.UK Frontend using node package manager (npm)](https://frontend.design-system.service.gov.uk/installing-with-npm/).
+We recommend [installing GOV.IE Frontend using node package manager (npm)](https://frontend.design-system.service.gov.uk/installing-with-npm/).

 ### 2. Install by using compiled files